-Goal/Task Current Actions Taken and Planned for Fiscal Year (FY) 2019 Responsible Entity(s) Task 7.2: Take steps to ensure that the fair housing policy extends to all aspects and departments of local government.
-Ensure that all department heads understand the County's/City's responsibility to affirmatively further fair housing.
-Department heads and elected officials should, in turn, take steps to impart an understanding of this policy to staff and the public.
-The County is committed to executing actions to affirmatively further fair housing.
+Goal/Task Current Actions Taken and Planned for Fiscal Year (FY) 2019 The County is committed to executing actions to affirmatively further fair housing.
 Through the County's Approved General Plan 2035, the County has taken efforts to highlight the concerns related to housing and employment.
 Additionally, the County remains committed to executing actions to affirmatively further fair housing.
-Responsible Entity not identified in the Action Plan Goal 8: Broaden general awareness of rights and respo nsibilities related to fair housing Task 8.1: The City of Bowie should allocate 1% of its annual CDBG entitlement grant to carry out fair housing activities.
-This Action Plan pertains solely to Prince George's County and does not address goals, tasks or actions concerning the City of Bowie.
-Task 8.2: The Urban County should continue to allocate 1.5% to 2% of its annual CDBG grant for such activities as education and outreach, enforcement and testing.
+Responsible Entity not identified in the Action Plan Goal 8: Broaden general awareness of rights and respo nsibilities related to fair housing Task 8.1: The City of Bowie should allocate 1% of its annual CDBG entitlement grant to carry out fair housing activities.This Action Plan pertains solely to Prince George's County and does not address goals, tasks or actions concerning the City of Bowie.
 In fiscal year (FY) 2019 (CDBG Program Year 44), the County goal is to provide new and/or improved public services to approximately 16,915 low-to-moderate income persons.
 This includes grant funding for public services (i.e. fair housing education and outreach) provided by housing related organizations, including but not limited to, Baltimore Neighborhoods, Inc., Housing Initiative Partnership, Greater Washington Urban League, Legal Aid, and CASA de Maryland.
 DHCD Task 8.3: Contract with an experienced FHIP agency to perform paired testing of rental housing.
 This Action Plan pertains solely to Prince George's County and does not address goals, tasks or actions concerning the City of Bowie.
-City of Bowie Goal 9: Ensure that public housing meets the accessibility needs of residents and applicants
+City of Bowie Goal 9: Ensure that public housing meets the accessibili

-Goal/Task Current Actions Taken and Planned for Fiscal Year (FY) 2019 Responsible Entity(s) Task 9.1: Update the Section 504 Needs Assessment to ensure that the inventory meets current standards for accessibility and that the goals set in the 1993 assessment have been met. ■ The HAPGC executed the following actions to comply with Section 504 requirements: Installed fire doors; Maintained ramps for accessibility and performed routine inspections; Performed a self-evaluation of current policies and practices, and executed corrective steps to remedy any discrimination, as appropriate; Provided training to all employees with direct contact to tenants, including maintenance staff regarding the Federal Fair Housing Act, Section 504, and the American with Disabilities Act; and Displayed fair housing posters in all locations where business is conducted.
-HAPGC Task 9.2: To the extent practical, take advantage of opportunities to spread accessibility features across more communities, so that UFAS-accessible units are available in various locations.
+Goal/Task Current Actions Taken and Planned for Fiscal Year (FY) 2019 Responsible Entity(s) Task 9.1: Update the Section 504 Needs Assessment to ensure that the inventory meets current standards for accessibility and that the goals set in the 1993 assessment have been met. and and executed corrective steps to remedy any discrimination, Task 9.2: To the extent practical, take advantage of opportunities to spread accessibility features across more communities, so that UFAS-accessible units are available in various locations.
 HAPGC will continue to expand housing opportunities for families with disabilities through referrals from advocacy groups and targeting groups in existing assisted housing programs.
-HAPGC Goal 10: Enhance the extent to which members of the policy and program offerings. rotected classes have access to participation in Cou ınty planning, Task 10.1: Conduct the four-factor analysis (detailed in the Federal Register dated 1/22/2007) to determine the extent to which programs are adequately accessible to potential beneficiaries with limited English proficiency.
+HAPGC Goal 10: Enhance the extent to which members of the p policy and program offerings. protected classes have access to participation in Cou inty planning, Task 10.1: Conduct the four-factor analysis (detailed in the Federal Register dated 1/22/2007) to determine the extent to which programs are adequately accessible to potential beneficiaries with limited English proficiency.
 DHCD is developing a four-factor analysis to ensure that persons with limited English proficiency have access to County programs and services DHCD Task 10.2: Maintain records of the demographic characteristics of residents appointed to boards and commissions dealing with housing-related issues, work toward representation of members of the protected classes proportional to their presence in the general population.
 N/A: Task not identified as a 2019 planned action N/A